Festivals & Events

 3,500 fireworks are launched during the biggest display

 While the August 10 show is the largest event of the season, the sky is full of fizz, bang and pop for pretty much the whole summer.
-The beach hosts a shorter, 40-minute firework show on July 30 firing off some 3,000 rockets, and smaller yet equally colorful displays of 100 fireworks or so, almost every evening through July and most of August.
+The beach hosts a 40-minute firework festival on July 30 firing off some 3,000 fireworks.
+During July and August, messages to loved ones are read out nightly, and colorful message fireworks are set off.

 Great falls of fire

-The climax of the hour-long event on August 10 is known as the Niagara Falls.
-Paying homage to the almighty falls on the American-Canadian border, a 1,000 meter-long cascade of fireworks plummets into the ocean to a rapturous reception from the gathered throng of onlookers feeling the heat from the beach.
+The charm of the approximately hour-long event on August 10 is known as the Niagara Falls.
+Paying homage to the almighty falls on the American-Canadian border, a 1,000 meter-long cascade of fireworks plummets into the ocean to a rapturous reception from the gathered throng of onlookers.

 As with many Japanese festivals, the pyrotechnic events at the beach are accompanied by a host of food stalls, unmissable with their brightly-colored awnings.
-You can pick up an array of Japanese snack foods from yakitori and yakisoba to chocolate-coated bananas, sudsy beers and fluorescent-colored sodas.
+You can pick up an array of Japanese snack foods from takoyaki and yakisoba to shaved ice, sudsy beers and fluorescent-colored sodas.

 * The information on this page may be subject to change due to COVID-19.